abidemisam/alx-system_engineering-devops/0x00-shell_basics/README.md

-‘This script prints the absolute file path of this directory’
+‘This directory prints the absolute file path of this directory’